-Granite primarily provides customized investment advisory services to institutional clients including employee benefit plans, foundations, endowments, government entities and private funds well as high net worth individuals.
+Granite primarily provides customized investment advisory services to institutional clients including employee benefit plans, foundations, endowments, pension and profit-sharing plans, government entities and private funds well as high net worth individuals.

 Separately Managed Accounts.
 The minimum amount required to establish and maintain a separately managed account is generally \$1,000,000 taking into account the value of the entire household or family relationship.
 In certain circumstances, including sub-advisory relationships, at the discretion of Granite's management, the minimum account size may be reduced.